-Cats are naturally curious animals and as a result, tend to find trouble in places you might not expect.
 From learning how to open child proof cabinets to leveling destruction on your bathroom, a rascally cat can quickly challenge your skill as a pet owner.
-With a little planning and insight of what your cat is capable of doing while you’re away, you can organize your home and protect Fluffy from herself.
+Some unwanted behaviors may require a cat trainer’s help to fix, but with a little planning and insight of what your cat is capable of doing while you’re away, you can organize your home and protect Fluffy from herself.

 Cats have an exceptional sense of smell (14 times better than humans), which is why essential oils, scented candles and potpourri that are pleasant to you could be highly irritating to your feline.
 Strong smells can irritate a cat’s eyes, nose and throat, and could cause nausea, vomiting and respiratory distress.